YvesCoding/vuescrolljs/docs/guide/api.md

 #### Introduction

-刷新制定 vuescroll 的状态或者所有 vuescroll 的状态。
+Refresh the state of the specified vuescroll or all vuescrolls.

-::: tip 提示
+::: tip
-在你的 vuescroll 的滚动条不出现的时候可以用到。
+It can be used when the scroll bar of your vuescroll does not appear.
 :::

 #### Usage